Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* no detected major risk remained un-mitigated

->* exploratory regression testing must be performed on the My Info module, which includes the Immigration section
+>* exploratory regression testing must be performed on the Admin module, which includes the User manangement section

 <h4>1.1.4 Test scope</h4>